a1k0u/ubuntu-bluetooth-headphones-connect/README.md

-# Automatic connection of bluetooth headphones in Ubuntu
+# Automatically connection of bluetooth headphones in Ubuntu

 > It is awesome when your wireless headphones automatically pairing with your system.